IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 ### [Tutorial: Use existing modules to quickly make applications](xref:tutorials.create-a-sample-app.introduction)

-Tutorial on how to use existing Intent Architect modules to help you quickly build a C# application.
+Tutorial on how to create a Module and install it into an Application.

 ### [Tutorial: Create a Module (.NET)](xref:tutorials.create-a-module.introduction)